-Again, we question why this proposal is necessary now.
-Existing statute permits the Commissioner to act in the public interest where there is sufficient evidence to warrant such exceptional action to protect the public from aberrant health care practitioners.
-Furthermore, this proposal is prejudicial and excessive in that it abandons long-standing due process protections, and could unfairly destroy professional reputations and the patient-physician relationship so essential for providing high quality care.
+In conclusion, existing statute permits the Commissioner to act in the public interest where there is sufficient evidence to warrant such exceptional action to protect the public from aberrant health care practitioners.
+Furthermore, this proposal is prejudicial and excessive in that it abandons long-standing due process protections, and could unfairly destroy professional reputations and the patient-practitioner relationship so essential for providing high quality care.
 Therefore, we urge that this proposal be rejected.